volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 We can not perform any operations on the **unknown** type without narrowing it down.

-## Narrowing down the "unknown" type
+## Narrowing Down The "Unknown" Type

 There are a few ways to narrow down the **unknown** type, like: type assertions, **typeof**/**instanceof** operators.